eclipse-archived/ceylon-lang.org/documentation/1.0/tour/sequences.md

     Nothing|String plus = operators.item(0);
     Empty|Sequence<String> multiplicative = operators.range(2,3);

-This `ArraySequence` is a non-`shared` class defined in the Ceylon language module.
+(Except that, since the class `ArraySequence` is not declared `shared` by the Ceylon language module, the above code will not actually compile!)

 A [`Range`](#{site.urls.apidoc_current}/ceylon/language/class_Range.html)
 is also a subtype of `Sequence`.
 The following: